-Strategy answers the key question ‘what is your church doing next?’
+Our church strategy must answer the key question ‘what is your church doing next?’

 Planning is important, but plans for plan’s sake are not.
 Plans without a sense of prioritization lead to chaos and lack of planning will result in us reacting to the urgent instead of pursuing the important.
-Strategy helps us determine our short, medium and long term goals, targets and objectives.
+Strategy helps us determine our short, medium and long-term goals, targets and objectives.
 It is the plotting of the course towards the destination we want to arrive at.

 1. A dynamic strategy provides a platform for powerful and effective ministry assessment and review.

 2. A dynamic strategy keeps the mission front and centre in church life.

 3. A dynamic strategy turns the vision into practical, grounded steps.

 4. A dynamic strategy shapes the transformative process of organisational values becoming personal lifestyles.

 5. A dynamic strategy streamlines the incremental steps needed each season for any necessary change of structure.